io-aero/io-games/README.md

-# IO-TEMPLATE-APP - Template for Application Repositories
+# IO-GAMES - Template for Application Repositories

 This repository is a sample repository for developing Python related IO-Aero applications.

 ## Documentation

-The complete documentation for this repository is contained in the GitHub pages [here](https://io-aero.github.io/io-template-app/).
+The complete documentation for this repository is contained in the GitHub pages [here](https://io-aero.github.io/io-games/).
 See that documentation for installation instructions

 Further IO-Aero software documentation can be found under the following links.